gashawbekele06/solar-challenge-week0/README.md

 -  Bar chart ranking countries by average GHI
 -  Key observations documented in markdown cells

 ##  Strategic Recommendation for MoonLight Energy Solutions
 Based on the analysis:
 - MoonLight Energy Solutions should prioritize solar installations in regions with high average GHI values.
-- Benin shows the highest median and average GHI, indicating strong solar potential.
+- Benin (Malanville) is the top choice for investment due to its high DNI and GHI, making it ideal for large-scale solar projects such as CSP and PV farms.
-- Togo exhibits moderate irradiance, suitable for hybrid solar solutions.
+- Togo (Dapaong) offers moderate irradiance, which supports efficient PV systems with single-axis tracking technology.
+- Sierra Leone (Bumbuna) requires specialized solutions, including PV systems optimized for diffuse light and integrated energy storage for reliability.
 - Investments in Benin and Sierra Leone are recommended to maximize sustainability and operational efficiency.

 ## Contributions